André Álvares de Almada: Biography

-Short treatise of the Rivers of Guinea of Cape Verde
+Short Treatise of the Rivers of Guinea of Cape Verde

-The treatise was a classic for the knowledge of history of the regions of African peoples in West Africa.
-The Treaty between the Rivers of Guinea of Cape Verde between the Senegal River and Baixos de Santa Ana and All the Black Nations on the Coast and its Clothing, Arms, Weapons and Wars.
+Circa 1594 Almada wrote The Short Treatise of the Rivers of Guinea of Cape Verde between the Senegal River and Baixos de Santa Ana and All the Black Nations on the Coast and its Clothing, Arms, Weapons and Wars, drawing on his personal experience trading in the region.
+The work focuses primarily on commercial information, and was an attempt to promote Iberian interests.